 Fat facts: going for the burn

 Whenever you ride your bike, run, swim or perform any steady-state exercise, you burn fat.
-But what a lot of athletes want to know is whether there’s any way of maximising the body’s fat burning ability?
+But what a lot of athletes want to know is whether there’s any way of maximizing the body’s fat burning ability?
 The good news is that there is, the key to success being the practical application of fat-burning science.
 If you’re new to this topic, this article on the science behind fat burning is strongly recommended reading.
 Understanding the principles behind fat burning will help you put together better fat-burning training protocols – an important consideration during the off season, when extra and unwanted body fat tends to make an appearance.